 Australian domestic data showed core inflation jumped to an annual 2.6% in the December quarter, blowing away forecasts of 2.3%.

 Dollar and Yen support persist ahead of the FED monetary policy decision tomorrow.
 Stats from the Eurozone and the U.S may do little to distract the markets.

-The Australian dollar has rallied slightly during the course of the trading session on Thursday to reach towards the 0.78 level.
+The Australian dollar has gotten hammered during the trading session on Monday, as risk aversion continues to be the way forward.

-The direction of the AUD/USD on Thursday is likely to be determined by trader reaction to the short-term Fibonacci level at .7728.
+The direction of the AUD/USD on Monday is likely to be determined by trader reaction to .7153.

 While there are plenty of stats for the markets to consider in the week ahead, the FED’s monetary policy decision and forward guidance will be key…

 The Australian dollar has rallied a bit during the course of the week but gave back some of its gains in order to form a bit of a shooting star yet again.